kubernetes/kompose/docs/user-guide.md

 ## Build and push image

-If the Docker Compose file has `build` or `build:context, build:dockerfile` keys, build will run when `--build` specified.
+If the Compose file has `build` or `build:context, build:dockerfile` keys, build will run when `--build` specified.

 And Image will push to _docker.io_ (default) when `--push-image=true` specified.